Audio Function

 root@qcm6490-idp:~#

-2.Check the sink's default output port.
+2.Check the default output port of the sink

-• Use pactl list sinks to check if the Active Port value of the default output sink is "speaker".
-If not, set it to "speaker".
+• Use pactl list sinks to check if the Active Port value of the default output sink is speaker.
+If not, set it to speaker.

 root@qcm6490-idp:~# pactl set-sink-port 0 speaker